 Revenues are recognized when or as control of the promised services is transferred to customers.
 Subscription revenue is generally recognized ratably over the subscription period beginning on the date the services are made available to customers.
 Marketplace and Other revenue is typically transactional in nature, tied to a revenue share or volumes purchased.
 We report revenue from Data Marketplace and other similar transactions on a net basis because our performance obligation is to facilitate a transaction between data providers and data buyers, for which we earn a portion of the gross fee.
 Consequently, the portion of the gross amount billed to data buyers that is remitted to data providers is not reflected as revenues.
 We generate revenue from Services primarily from project fees paid by subscribers to our platform.
-Service projects are sold on an ad hoc basis as well as bundled with platform subscriptions.
 Services revenue is less than 5% of total Company revenue.